CompuTec/AE3.0-Samples/doc/dependencyInjection.md

 }
 ```

-This example illustrates how to define and implement an IoC-based service in the CompuTec.Core2 framework, ensuring proper logging and OpenTelemetry measurement creation during method execution.
+This example demonstrates defining and implementing an IoC-based service in the CompuTec.Core2 framework, with logging and OpenTelemetry measurement integration.